rsdoiel/antenna/going_electric.md

 ---

-## Nissan is scambling to find new EV partners as panic sets in
+## Nissan is scrambling to find new EV partners as panic sets in

 date: 2025-02-06, from: Electrek Feed